pedro-agrelo/IS_Project/docs/README.md

 ## Installing Projecta
 You must extract the ZIP file to install the software.
-To Install Projecta:
+To Start Projecta:

-1. Navigate to the folder you extracted from the ZIP file.
+1. Make sure you have installed Python
 2. Enter in the cmd being in the folder of the app `pip install -r requirements.txt` to install the dependencies.
    **Note**: Check the requirements for Python from `requirements.txt`.
 3. Enter in the terminal: python.exe IS_Project-main\src\interface (with your route to the directory)
-4. You can also run the app by opening the file Interface.py and running it with a development enviroment app.
+4. You can also run the app by opening the extracted file and running Interface.py  with a development enviroment app.

 ## Using Projecta
 In this section, we guide you through the execution process.
 The four main stages: